yinxiangshi/SMAPI/docs/technical/mod-package.md

 ## Release notes
 ## Upcoming release
+* Migrated from .NET Standard 2.0 to .NET 5.0.
 * Added detection for Xbox app game folders.
 * Internal refactoring.

+**Troubleshooting:**
+Due to the framework change, you might see build errors like _task failed unexpectedly_ that mentions `System.Runtime Version=5.0.0`.
+If so:

+1. Make sure you have Visual Studio 2022 or later.
+2. Exit all instances of Visual Studio.
+3. Delete the hidden `.vs` folder in your solution folder.
+4. Delete the `bin` and `obj` folders in each project folder.
+5. Reopen the solution and rebuild, and now it should work fine.

 ## 4.0.0
 Released 30 November 2021.